 PIPA RELX Base vs. the Original Pipa Base, a Quick Summary

 The PIPA rx includes the new PIPA RELX base.
-It’s hard to talk about this updated base with discussing the original PIPA base so we’ll do a quick comparison.
+It’s hard to talk about this updated base without discussing the original PIPA base so we’ll do a quick comparison.
 The original base has a lot to offer — rigid LATCH and a load leg foremost among the features.
 It also had some challenges with fit to vehicle and with reading the recline angle indicator — the original base has a bubble indicator with a single line.
 The bubble must touch part of the line.
 That sounds simple enough, but many caregivers found this quite confusing.
 The new base includes a different type of recline angle indicator that’s a bit easier to read.

 The PIPA RELX base also includes an updated lockoff device that includes separate spaces for the lap and shoulder portions of the vehicle seat belt.
 This is an important change that makes the lockoff a lot easier to use because the vehicle seat belt doesn’t bunch up in the lockoff!